Git Integration for Jira Cloud Documentation

 }

-Create a webhook that can be triggered for any individual repository.
-It can be used with continuous integration service
+Create a webhook trigger for individual repositories.
+Use this with continuous integration services.

 curl -H 'x-bbb-webhook-type: push' -H 'content-type: application/json' -X POST -d @payload.json https://webhook/url